Keira Walsh: Personal life

 Walsh is an advocate for mental health support and breaking the stigma around getting help.
 She has a West Highland White Terrier called Narla, whom she says helps her switch off.
+Walsh is an animal lover who is an ambassador of Bleakholt Animal Sanctuary near Rochdale, and has supported Cruelty Free International, which campaigns for the abolition of animal testing.
 As of 2022, her partner was teammate Lucy Bronze.
-Walsh maintains good friendships with former youth teammates Abbie McManus and Katie Zelem, and particularly Leah Williamson.
-Having come up through her international football career with Williamson, the pair receiving call-ups at the same time from under-15 to the senior squad, they became best friends.
-She has a similar close friendship with Georgia Stanway, having gone through their club careers together until 2022.
 As of 2024, Walsh is in a relationship with Austrian footballer Laura Feiersinger.